Saturday, April 10, 2010

 My interest in Survival and Bulk Dry Food Storing made me ask the same question.
 How Much?
 I began by learning how to mill grain and bake bread with it.
 It took a lot of practice to get it right and I ate and still eat a lot of home made bread in the process.
 Once you start baking bread with your own freshly milled grain it gets addictive.
 I am comfortable with these minimum amounts shown below as they are based on my actual consumption of the baked goods.

 Remember, here I’m talking only about ‘wheat grain’.
-There are other grains you need to store such as; long grain white rice, dent corn, rolled oats, pearled barley etc. The LDS Church recommends 400 lbs. of various grains such as wheat, rice, oats, etc per year per adult and I believe this to be accurate.
+There are other grains you need to store such as; long grain white rice, dent corn, rolled oats, pearled barley etc. The LDS Church recommends 400 lbs. of various grains such as wheat, rice, oats, etc per year per adult and I believe this to be a bit to much, 200-300 is more like it.
 Below I’m talking about only wheat for bread and bread items and that’s why you see a difference in the total poundage it doesn’t look at the other grains.

 Simply put, you could never have too much in the way of wheat grain because there is going to be a lot of survivalists who have misjudged their food storage especially their consumption of baked goods when forced to live in a survival mode and totally depended on your personal food stocks.
 You may also be compelled to help out friends in need with some of your extra wheat grain.